yuyangzhang2006/yuyangzhang2006.github.io/_pages/cv.md

 Extra curricular activities
 ======
-* Gofted Young Qiangwei Study Tour (to Shenzhen and Hong Kong)
+* Gifted Young Qiangwei Study Tour (to Shenzhen and Hong Kong)
   * July 2024 - August 2024
   * Visited enterprises such as Mindary
   *  visited Hong Kong University of Science and Technology (HKUST) and The Chinese Univeristy of Hong Kong (CUHK)